 HOW LONG TO STAY IN HELSINKI

-The ideal length of your stay in Helsinki depends on your interests, the activities you’d like to experience, and whether you plan to explore other parts of Finland.
+The ideal length of your stay in Helsinki depends on the activities you’d like to experience, and whether you plan to explore other parts of Finland.

 Two days will be sufficient to cover most of the major sights and Helsinki’s key attractions, as well as a visit to the Suomenlinna Sea Fortress and even Seurasaari.

-A longer stay of 5 days or more provides the opportunity to explore the city at a relaxed pace and take day trips to Poorvo, Nuuksio National Park, Hanko, Turku, Tampere and even Tallinn in Estonia by ferry.
+A longer stay of 5 days or more allows one to explore the city at a relaxed pace and take day trips to Poorvo, Nuuksio National Park, Hanko, Turku, Tampere and even Tallinn in Estonia by ferry.

 WHERE TO STAY IN HELSINKI